 - Display up to 4 top-level navigation links on mobile.

 - If you have more than 4, hide the rest in a menu icon.
 They’ll be more difficult to find, but people are probably accustomed to the hamburger menu (largely thanks to the old design of the Facebook app that used it) so they’ll probably figure where the rest of your navigation is hiding.

 - Use in-page links to important info, so people can find it without relying on or seeing navigation.

-For an in-depth look at the research and its results, head over to NNGroup’s

-	Hamburger Menus and Hidden Navigation Hurt UX Metrics.
+For an in-depth look at the research and its results, head over to NNGroup’s Hamburger Menus and Hidden Navigation Hurt UX Metrics.

-	Also note that most of our WordPress themes support both hidden and visible
+Also note that most of our premium WordPress themes support both hidden and visible navigation designs.

-	navigation designs.
 Choose wisely!

-	To get more posts like this delivered straight to your inbox, sign up for our
+To get more posts like this delivered straight to your inbox, sign up for our newsletter!

-	newsletter!